 As in almost all Pacific societies, before Western contact, the Asmat recorded and passed down their history through oral traditions, which recorded events from the earliest era of creation to the present day.
 Placing the events described in oral tradition within Western historical frameworks and chronologies is often problematic.
 However, oral traditions remain important both as the region's indigenous histories and also in providing essential documentation in contemporary issues of land tenure.

 Western Historical Accounts of the Asmat

-The Asmat region remained largely isolated from the wider world until the end of nineteenth century when Dutch cololnial officials first entered the area.
+The Asmat region remained largely isolated from the wider world until the early decades of the twentieth century when Dutch colonial officials first entered the area.
 However, the earliest historical account of European contact with the Asmat dates back to the seventeenth century when Dutch trader Jan Carstensz sailed past the coast in 1623.

 Nearly a century and a half passed before the next known European explorer, the renowned British navigator Capt.
 James Cook, encountered the Asmat in 1770.
 Anchoring his ship, the HMS Endeavor, near the Casuarina Coast, members of Cook's expedition briefly went ashore, quickly returning to the ship when relations became hostile, as described in Cook's journal:

 "I went ashore in the pinnace...but had not gone above 200 yards before we were attacked by 3 or 4 men who came out of the woods a little before us, but upon immediately firing upon them they retired; finding that we could not search the country with any degree of safety we returned to the boat and [were] followed by 60 or as some thought about 100 of the natives who had advanced in small parties out of the woods…”